dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 There are two types of Known Issues:

-- **Infrastructure**: An infrastructure issue is an issue that is not specific to your repository and that requires investigation by the engineering services (@dotnet/dnceng)
+- **Infrastructure Known Issue**: An infrastructure issue is an issue that is not specific to your repository and that requires investigation by the engineering services (@dotnet/dnceng)
-- **Repository**: A repository issue is an issue that occurs in a particular repository and that should be investigated by the repository owners.
+- **Repository Known Issue**: A repository issue is an issue that occurs in a particular repository and that should be investigated by the repository owners.

 There are two ways to report a Known Issue: one is via Build Analysis and the other one is manually.